UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

          This can be set directly from python to avoid using the :class:`KX_SceneActuator`.

+   .. attribute:: overrideCullingCamera

+      The override camera used for scene culling, if set to None the culling is proceeded with the camera used to render.

+      :type: :class:`KX_Camera` or None

    .. attribute:: world

       The current active world, (read-only).